Submit application

 3. Check Applications – authorized audit body

-In this guideline, we explain how companies' declarations on their environmental offsets are to be checked and confirmed.
-Proof of compliance with the requirements under sections 4.1 and 4.2 of the SPK aid directive must be confirmed by an auditing body within the meaning of Section 12 (3) sentence 2 BECV.
+In the guideline for bodies authorized to carry out audits, we explain how the companies' declarations on their environmental offsets are to be checked and confirmed.
+Proof of compliance with the requirements under sections 4.1 and 4.2 of the SPK funding guideline must be confirmed by an auditing body within the meaning of Section 12 (3) sentence 2 BECV.

 Ökologische Gegenleistungen: Leitfaden für prüfungsbefugte Stellen (in German only)